chiabingxuan/DSA3101-Group-Project/README.md

 | 1 |     D2      |       10.40 am       | Kent Ridge MRT / Opp Kent Ridge MRT | COM3 |
 | 2 |     A2      |       12 pm, 2 pm, 3 pm       | Kent Ridge MRT / Opp Kent Ridge MRT | LT13 / Ventus |
 | 2 |     A2      |       10.40 am, 2.40 pm      | IT / CLB | Kent Ridge MRT / Opp Kent Ridge MRT |

+From this information, we can draw the following conclusions:
+- Students from cluster 0 tend to travel between Kent Ridge MRT / Opp Kent Ridge MRT and IT / CLB
+  - From Section 5.2.4.3, we see that this cluster generally corresponds to newer students (ie. Year 1) who are studying Biomedical Engineering.
+Since IT / CLB is a short distance from College of Design and Engineering (CDE), it makes sense for this category of students to commute to and from this bus stop more frequently.
+- Students from cluster 1 tend to travel from Kent Ridge MRT / Opp Kent Ridge MRT to bus stops like LT13 / Ventus, BIZ2 / Opp HSSML and COM3
+  - Firstly, note that LT13 / Ventus is near to the Faculty of Arts and Social Sciences (FASS), BIZ2 / Opp HSSML is next to the NUS Business School, and COM3 is located within the School of Computing (SoC).
+All 3 schools are within close proximity of one another
+  - From Section 5.2.4.3, we see that this cluster is generally composed of older students (ie. Year 3) who are studying Business courses.
+Upon arriving at Kent Ridge MRT, these students thus have a higher tendency to subsequently travel to the aforementioned bus stops for their classes
+- Students from cluster 2 tend to travel between Kent Ridge MRT / Opp Kent Ridge MRT to bus stops like LT13 / Ventus and IT / CLB
+  - From Section 5.2.4.3, we see that this cluster generally consists of Year 2 students who are studying Chemistry courses.
+As Year 2 Science students, they are more likely to be reading courses associated with the College of Humanities and Sciences, of which a significant number take place at FASS.
+Hence, this group of students have a greater need to travel to LT13 / Ventus, which is one of the closer bus stops to FASS.
+Given that the Central Library is connected to FASS, it is possible that these students prefer to study there in between their classes.
+This would also explain why they favour travelling from IT / CLB to the MRT station.

 ### 5.3.4 Opportunities for Service Improvements